graysky2/buildhelper/README.md

 Helper script for building with devtools-alarm on Arch ARM using distcc

 ## Requirements
-* A x86_64 box that will run distcc and the armv7h or arm8 toolchain.
+* A x86_64 box that will run distcc and the armv7h or arm8 toolchain (provided by AUR package linked below).
+* You must be using graysky's modified [devtools-alarm](https://github.com/graysky2/PKGBUILDs/commits/devtools-alarm) package or else the MAKEFLAGS are not passed to the build script and distccd will run slow as fuck.
 * This script requires a few edits to work on your setup, see below.

 ## Setup on the x86_64 volunteer
-1. Install and configure [distcc](https://wiki.archlinux.org/title/Distcc#Volunteers_2) and [distccd-alarm](https://aur.archlinux.org/packages/distccd-alarm-armv7h/).
+1. Install and configure [distcc](https://wiki.archlinux.org/title/Distcc#Volunteers_2) and [distccd-alarm](https://aur.archlinux.org/packages/distccd-alarm-armv8/).
 This includes optionally opening up needed ports on your firewall.

 Although not a requirement, it is highly recommended to provide the build space using NFS so that you are not hitting the RPi's uSD card with tons of I/O.  One way to do this is to setup [NFS](https://wiki.archlinux.org/index.php/NFS) and export one from another machine (could be the one that is serving NFS but that is not a requirement).
 If you have enough RAM on the other machine, better yet to use tmpfs instead of bare metal.